hazelcast/hazelcast-jet-reference-manual/docs/04_Understanding_Jet_Architecture_and_API/00_DAG.md

 Ringbuffers, being bounded queues, introduce natural back pressure into the system; if a consumer’s ringbuffer is full, the producer will have to back off until it can enqueue the next item.
-When data is sent to another member over the network, there is no natural back pressure, so Jet uses explicit signaling in the form of adaptive receive windows.
+When data is sent to another member over the network, there is no natural backpressure, so Jet uses explicit signaling in the form of adaptive receive windows.